ReDI-School/fullstack_bootcamp/projects/01_ecommerce/02_milestone/lesson.md

 - Use state to track **dynamic data** that changes during the lifecycle of a component.
 - Examples of state usage:
   - Handling user input (e.g., form fields).
-  - Toggling UI elements (e.g., modals, dropdowns).
+  - Toggling UI elements visibility and options (e.g., modals, dropdowns).
   - Storing data fetched from APIs.

 ### **Props vs. State**